Colorado’s unique wellness getaways, retreats, programs & clubs

 In Colorado, wellness is not just a trend.
 Historians estimate that as many as one-third of Colorado’s early settlers moved to the state for reasons associated with health.
 Several historic Colorado destinations and landmarks such as The Broadmoor in Colorado Springs and the Colorado Chautauqua in Boulder were originally founded, and are still sought after, as places for wellness retreats and individual healing.

-Colorado’s outdoors, active lifestyle, fresh air and sunshine continue to appeal to visitors in search of wellness offerings.
+Now, enjoy Colorado’s outdoors, active lifestyle, fresh air and sunshine continue to appeal to visitors in search of wellness offerings.

 These one-stop wellness spots will give visitors the opportunity to refresh, recharge and reconnect.